|

 bridge that leads towards their village.
 Itaka and KM's

-offer of help is accepted by
+offer of help is accepted by and

 When Itaka and KM cross the bridge,